readmeio/rdme/documentation/rdme.md

 > 🚧 Heads up!
 >
 > Our new Git offering doesn’t yet support `rdme`.
-If you’ve chosen to upgrade your project to the new experience, we recommend enabling bi-directional syncing with Git to continue editing your docs and uploading OpenAPI specs!
+If you’ve chosen to upgrade your project to the new experience, we recommend enabling bi-directional syncing with Git to continue editing your docs and uploading API definitions!

 ## General Setup and Usage